Netgate/frr/doc/developer/workflow.rst

    -  ``make test``

-- In the case of a major new feature or other significant change, document plans for continued maintenance of the feature
+- In the case of a major new feature or other significant change, document plans for continued maintenance of the feature.
+In addition it is a requirement that automated testing must be written that exercises the new feature within our existing CI infrastructure.
+Also the addition of automated testing to cover any pull request is encouraged.

 .. _signing-off: